Nursing Training Exam Failed: Retake & Options 2026

 • 2 retake attempts per exam part (written, oral, practical)

-• Only failed parts must be retaken
+• Only failed parts need to be retaken

-• Retake must take place within 1 year
+• Retake must occur within 1 year

 • Practical exam has the highest failure rate (12-15%)